elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 We've been hard at work getting Videos ready for GTK 4 and one of the steps along the way was getting rid of Clutter—big "C"—which has lead to a massive rework of the app's internals.
 The code base is much cleaner and clearer and should be more reliable and performant.
 This release still uses GTK 3, but look forward to GTK 4 in the next release.

 For now you can expect improved playback position saving, a flatter app appearance in the welcome screen and library, smoother navigation, and in-app notifications when adding items to the playlist.
-Major shoutouts to [Leonhard](https://github.com/leolost2605) here.